Frobenius pseudoprime

 In number theory, a Frobenius pseudoprime is a pseudoprime, whose definition was inspired by the quadratic Frobenius test described by Jon Grantham in a 1998 preprint and published in 2000.
 Frobenius pseudoprimes can be defined with respect to polynomials of degree at least 2, but they have been most extensively studied in the case of quadratic polynomials.

 Frobenius pseudoprimes w.r.t. quadratic polynomials

-Definition of Frobenius pseudoprimes with respect to a monic quadratic polynomial $x^2 - Px + Q$, where the discriminant $D = P^2-4Q$ is not a square, can be expressed in terms of Lucas sequences $U_n(P,Q)$ and $V_n(P,Q)$ as follows.
+The definition of Frobenius pseudoprimes with respect to a monic quadratic polynomial $x^2 - Px + Q$, where the discriminant $D = P^2-4Q$ is not a square, can be expressed in terms of Lucas sequences $U_n(P,Q)$ and $V_n(P,Q)$ as follows.